-Provide an outline of the environmental impact assessment process, including the role of the EIS in the Coordinator-General's decision making process and Department of Sustainability, Environment, Water, Population and Communities' (SEWPaC) decision process should the project be declared a 'controlled action' under the EPBC Act in the future.
+Provide an outline of the environmental impact assessment process, including the role of the EIS in the Coordinator-General's decision making process.
 Include information on relevant stages of EIS development, statutory and public consultation requirements and any interdependencies that exist between approvals sought.
 The information in this section is required to ensure: